coolOrangeLabs/powerflc-samples/Sample.SyncChangeOrders (Beta)/README.md

 If set to "True" a subfolder for each ECO will be created in Vault underneath the "Attachment Folder" directory.
 Otherwise all files will be stored in the same location.

 ### Field Mappings
 An "Item Field Mapping" is available to map Fusion Lifecycle CO/CT fields with Vault ECO user defined properties (UPDs).
-Values from the **Fusion Lifecycle Item Field** column will be copied to the Vault ECO UDPs chosen in the **Vault Change Order Property** column when an ECO is created or updated.
+Values from the **Fusion Lifecycle Item Field** column will be copied to the Vault ECO UDPs chosen in the **Vault Change Order Property** column when an ECO is created or updated in Vault.
 ![image](https://user-images.githubusercontent.com/5640189/101461528-4e090600-393b-11eb-9644-8e48aa8ed31b.png)